 The holidays and fireplace safety

-If you’re lucky enough to have a fireplace, you know it’s the ultimate focal point during the holidays.
-We’ve all heard the saying, “Don’t play with fire,” more than once in our lives, and it’s actually quite good advice when decorating around a fireplace.
+here about how to get one and you may even decide on something like an ethanol fireplace as well.
+We?ve all heard the saying, ?Don?t play with fire,? more than once in our lives, and it?s actually quite good advice when decorating around a fireplace.